UNESCO Treasures

 Early risers can either watch the sunrise from the top of the hill behind the house or watch the host family doing their morning chores which include baking bread in a tandir oven, milking the cows and cooking on a traditional stove.
 After breakfast, we leave the Nuratau Mountains and drive to the magnificent city of Samarkand.

-After checking in at your hotel, our sightseeing tour will begin in the afternoon by visiting the Registan ensemble containing Ulugbek, Sher Dor, Tilla-Kari madrasas, and the Registan Square.
+After checking in at your hotel, our sightseeing tour will begin in the afternoon with a visit to the Guri Amir Mausoleum.
+The mausoleum was originally built by Timur for his grandson and later became the resting place for himself, his sons and grandsons, as well as Timur’s teachers.
+From here, we move on to visiting the Registan ensemble containing Ulugbek, Sher Dor, Tilla-Kari madrasas, and the Registan Square.
 Being among the world’s oldest surviving madrasas, these three edifices were mediaeval academies from where region-renowned scientists graduated.
 Wander through blue tiled and majolica decorated madrasas of mighty Registan, considered one of Central Asia’s most captivating monuments.
-From there we’ll continue on to the famous Guri Amir Mausoleum.
-The mausoleum was originally built by Timur for his grandson and later became the resting place for himself, his sons and grandsons, as well as Timur’s teachers.

 Day 13 – Samarkand – Tashkent